ayynny/cse15l-lab-reports/LabReport3.md

 ![image](https://github.com/ayynny/cse15l-lab-reports/assets/61796361/5d0579e3-3b59-42cb-b494-dbc30aaf0cf3)

+This output is incorrect because my expected output is "5 4 3 1 2" when the input was "1 2 3 4 5", and it printed "5 4 4 3 2"

 2nd code:

 ![image](https://github.com/ayynny/cse15l-lab-reports/assets/61796361/fbcc1c68-245b-4f8d-9850-12cc3f6da475)

+This output is correct as expected.

 **The bug, as the before-and-after code change required to fix it:**
 (as two code blocks in Markdown)